Wait. Do we really need a guide to tell us which shoes work for rearfoot landing runners? Doesn’t that include most shoes?

 Not all shoes on this guide feature an articulated landing zone but we’ve tried our best to find ones that do.

 Also, this list only covers neutral daily trainers.
 By that definition, running shoes from the stability category are excluded.
+The New Balance Prism EnergyStreak is an exception because of its ultra-mild medial post.

 1) Asics Gel-Cumulus 22